mlnck/Qonsole/ReadMe.md

 # A Verbose Console Extension for Front-End JavaScript Debugging

+Inspired by ActionScript's "_Disable Trace Comments On Publish_" setting, I wanted a way to be able to have copious amounts of console logs (if need be) for development, but not have them output when you were ready to make it live or ship it to the client.
+I would create the logs, use the logs and then either comment them all out, or delete them.
+And as long as no updates ever needed to be made that was fine.
+But anytime a change/enhancement was requested I would have to uncomment, or recreate, the log for development purposes again.
+As I was creating the first version of this more and more enhancements came to mind and is now what is included in the package.

 This allows you to more easily see the variables, strings, and objects that you wish to print out in the Developer's Tool console.
 It returns a "pretty print" version of what you would console log.